Takaovi/SpotifyPatcher/README.md

 SpotifyPatcher is a program made by Takaovi (Me).
 It was not meant to be published, so expect some buggy code.

-The program (SpotifyPatcher) uses one batch file from [BlockTheSpot](https://github.com/master131/BlockTheSpot) to block ads.
-(Huge shoutout to them!).
+The program uses one batch file from [BlockTheSpot](https://github.com/master131/BlockTheSpot) and changes the Windows hosts to block ads.
 It uses some batch files to bypass and patch the auto-update.
 The rest of the program is done in C# and it basically just stitches everything together.
 If your anti-virus detects the program as a virus you have nothing to worry about, it's just a false positive.

 # Important